MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/pricing-subscription.md

 ### How can customers buy Community Training?

 Community Training is now available in Public Preview and organizations can deploy the application on their Azure subscription from  Azure Marketplace.
-Refer **[this article](../infrastructure-management/install-your-platform-instance/installation-overview.md)**  to learn more.
+Refer to **[this article](../infrastructure-management/install-your-platform-instance/installation-overview.md)**  to learn more.

 ### How much will I be charged to use Community Training?
 What is the pricing model?